42 Commonwealth

 42-44 Commonwealth (ca. 1870), photograph by Frederick M. Smith, II; courtesy of the Print Department, Boston Public Library

-Living with the Frenches were their four adult children: Caroline Louisa Williams French, Aaron Davis Weld French, Cornelia Ann French, and John Davis Williams French.
+Living with the Frenches were their four adult children: Caroline Louisa Williams French, Aaron Davis Weld French, Cornelia Anne French, and John Davis Williams French.

 Aaron D. W. French was a shipping merchant in the Chinese and Japanese trade.
 He married in February of 1877 to Elizabeth French Davis.
 After their marriage, they may have lived briefly with his parents, but by 1879 had moved to 9 East Newton to live with her widowed father, George H. Davis.
 By the 1883-1884 winter season, they lived at 33 Fairfield.

-Hannah French died in October of 1878 and Jonathan French continued to live at 42 Commonwealth with their unmarried children.
-They continued to live there during the 1895-1896 winter season.
+Hannah French died in October of 1878.
+Jonathan French and their unmarried children continued to live at 42 Commonwealth during the 1895-1896 winter season.

 42 Commonwealth was not listed in the 1897-1902 Blue Books.

 By the 1902-1903 winter season, 42 Commonwealth had become the home of Caroline L. W. French.
-She also maintained a home on Nantucket and was a major benefactor of that community.
+She continued to maintain a home on Nantucket where she was a major benefactor of that community.
 In 1897, she purchased the Nantucket Windmill and contributed it to the Nantucket Historical Society, and in 1901, she underwrote the construction of St. Paul’s Episcopal Church, dedicated in the memory of her father.

 42 Commonwealth (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership